 Prep – First line a 9 x 13 baking dish with parchment paper.
 Set aside.

-Boil – In a medium pot, bring the sugar, agave syrup and 1/2 cup of the water to a boil over medium high heat.
+Boil – Combine the sugar, agave syrup and 1/2 cup of the water in a medium-size pot and bring to a boil over medium high heat.
 When the sugar mixture has boiled, reduce the heat to medium.

 Cover the pot and continue to cook over medium heat fore 3 minutes until the sugar has completely dissolved and there are no signs of sugar granules left.